MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 # Install mobile threat defense app

 > [!TIP]
-> There are a variety of MTD apps available to install from different vendors.
-It's up to your organization to tell you which one to use.
+> There are a variety of MTD apps on the market and it's up to your organization to tell you which one to use.
 If you're prompted to install an MTD app but aren't given further instructions or a link to the app, contact your IT support person for help.

 As part of your organization's security requirements, you might be required to install a mobile threat defense (MTD) vendor app.
 This type of app detects and alerts you to threats on your device, such as suspicious apps, networks, or OS vulnerabilities.

-If you don't have the required MTD app, you'll be blocked from signing in to protected apps with your work or school account.
+If you don't have the required MTD app, you'll be blocked from signing in to protected, managed apps (such as Microsoft Excel or OneDrive) with your work or school account.
 In this article, you'll learn [how to install an MTD app](set-up-mobile-threat-defense.md#install-app) to get unblocked.

 ## App Store listings (iOS)
 Select any of the following MTD apps to open its listing in the App Store.